JavGuerra/Sinclair-QL-SCR-viewer/README.md

 [Go to the application online](https://javguerra.github.io/qlscrview/)

-Note: This application requires JavaScript ES5 to work.
+Note: Requires JavaScript ES5 or higher to work.

-__The APP__
+## Info

 This application is an HTML file that allows an image file in QL format located locally or remotely to be loaded into the browser, using an input button, and displays its content without CORS errors occurring, and without using a server.